How will the EU's Ecodesign Regulation update affect you?

 FAQ document published by EU Commission

-The EU has published a comprehensive document with answers to frequently asked questions on the ESPR.
+The EU has recently published a comprehensive document with answers to frequently asked questions on the ESPR.
 Significant focus is placed on the digital product passport (Section 5), a topic awaiting future EU implementing acts.
-However, important aspects are not addressed, such as the liability risks for economic operators in case of non-compliance with Ecodesign requirements (Article 76).
+However, important aspects are not addressed, such as the liability risks for economic operators in case of non-compliance with ecodesign requirements (Article 76).

 Key dates